 Alternative FHA loan refinancing

-If refinancing your FHA loan to a conventional loan isn’t possible, you can still take advantage of lower interest rates by doing an FHA streamline refinance.
+If refinancing your FHA loan to a conventional loan isn’t right for you, you can still take advantage of lower interest rates by doing an FHA streamline refinance.
 This program offers a faster way to refinance your FHA loan because it does away with more stringent underwriting, such as the need to verify your income and credit or do an appraisal.

 To qualify for an FHA streamline refinance, you’ll need to meet the following requirements: